DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Jan 9.md

 The menus in our game don't really feel good when trying to navigate using buttons (on a controller or even a keyboard).

 - In an empty scene, create a simple menu system that feels good to navigate with a keyboard AND controller.
 The menu doesn't have to do anything, but should be functional in terms of navigation and interacting with elements
+- The menu does not need to be pretty, but it should be blatantly obvious what every
 - The menu should look like the following:

 ![](<../../_META/Excalidraw/01-09 New Menu Specifications.excalidraw.png>)